pfptcommunity/ser-mail-api-python/README.md

     # Convert the string into bytes
     bytes = text.encode("utf-8")

-    # Add Byte array as attachment, if disposition is not passed, the default is Disposition.ATTACHMENT
+    # Add Byte array as attachment, if disposition is not passed, the default is Disposition.Attachment
     message.add_attachment(BinaryAttachment(bytes,"bytes.txt", "text/plain", Disposition.Attachment))

     result = client.send(message)